cdl-saarland/rv/README.md

 ## RV's Outer-Loop Vectorizer

-RV ships with an Outer-Loop Vectorizer that picks up on SIMD pragmas in your code.
+RV ships with frontend passes for Outer-Loop and Whole-Function Vectorization.
+The passes pick up on SIMD pragmas in your code to vectorize the region (loop or function) in question.
-RV is designed to deal with any control flow inside those loops.
-However, the annotated loops themselves need to be parallel counting loops.
+RV is designed to deal with any control flow inside those regions.
+However, in case of loop vectorization the annotated loops themselves need to be parallel counting loops.
 RV supports a range of value reductions and recurrences, including conditional ones (e.g. `if (i % 3 == 0) a += A[i];` ).
 Be aware that RV will exactly do as you annotated.
 Specifically, RV does not perform exhaustive legality checks nor is there cost modelling of any kind.
 You'll get what you ordered.